 Have you ever been driving on the motorway and overtook a car, only to find yourself being overtook by that same car a few minutes later?
 And then the whole process starts again…

 It’s a really common driving habit and one that has a number of outcomes.
 Firstly, it dramatically increases their fuel consumption, as the smoother you drive and the less you use your brakes the better.
 Secondly, it is also very, very dangerous as braking heavily at the last minute can lead to accidents.
+And if you were a victim of a car accident contact the lawyers at Earl & Earl Law Firm.
 There has also been some research to suggest that such driving habits can cause the gradual build up of traffic too.

 Some drivers seem to think they just bully their way through life don’t they?
 Thankfully most drivers on the roads are courteous and if they see someone waiting to pull out of a junction or move into a different lane, they will slow and let them in if safe to do so.
 But there is something so annoying about those drivers who try to push their way out into the road or people who simply expect you to let them into a lane.